mattrussi/gitlab-com-runbooks/docs/patroni/postgresql-vacuum.md

 ### Bloat due to infrequent VACUUM

-Beside the problem of resource consumption caused by auto AUTOVACUUM we also see negative effects by bloated tables and indexes.
+Beside the problem of resource consumption caused by  AUTOVACUUM, we also see negative effects by bloated tables and indexes, like [2022-01-21 Web apdex drop](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/6208).

 ## Strategies and solutions - [Optimize PostgreSQL AUTOVACUUM - 2021](https://gitlab.com/groups/gitlab-com/gl-infra/-/epics/413#note_820480832)